prvtllc/cyberinternetlawyerbare/site/content/post/cybersecurity-stuck-between-advanced-hackers-government-regulators-and-liability.md

   data exfiltration.
 image: /img/AVMCyberLaw2.jpg
 ---
-<u>Cyber attacks occur every second of every day</u>.
-The frequency and sophistication of the attacks\
-continues to rise.
-With the increased sophistication and the proliferation of corporate espionage and nation-state actors, the days of curious teen hackers trying to prove their worth are behind us.&nbsp; Now the threat is bigger and better financed, the stakes are higher, and government intervention changes the landscape. <a href="http://www.infosecusa.com" target="_blank" class="" rel="nofollow" >Cybersecurity</a> is now a top priority for businesses and government.
+Cyber attacks occur every second of every day.
+The frequency and sophistication of the attacks continues to rise.
+With the increased sophistication and the proliferation of corporate espionage and nation-state actors, the days of curious teen hackers trying to prove their worth are behind us.&nbsp; Now the threat is bigger and better financed, the stakes are higher, and government intervention changes the landscape.
+Cybersecurity is now a top priority for businesses and government.

 We start with a brief summary of some of the recent major cyber attacks.
-This list is purposely kept short as to show only the more “elite” type of attacks that are shaping the new cyber landscape.&nbsp; Given their level of sophistication, these attacks frequently require in-depth analysis by <span class=""><a href="http://forensicsvirginia.com" target="_blank" class="" rel="nofollow" >computer forensics experts</a></span>.&nbsp; Here, we are focusing on the legal aspects only.
+This list is purposely kept short as to show only the more “elite” type of attacks that are shaping the new cyber landscape.&nbsp; Given their level of sophistication, these attacks frequently require in-depth analysis by computer forensics experts.
+Here, we are focusing on the legal aspects only.

 <div align="center">
   <b>Timeline of Advanced Cyber Attacks</b>